Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 If normal vectors are present in a geometry, they need to be calculated based on uniform axis units.
 They are always given as if x, y and z axes all had metric units, as a unit vector.
 This means that if WGS84 is used as a horizontal Coordinate Reference System, the normal calculation cannot directly use the face's WGS84 coordinates, but needs to convert them to a local Cartesian Coordinate Reference System first.

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the meshpyramid profile.
 The meshpyramid profile uses the triangles geometry type to store triangle meshes.
-The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

-Points and Point cloud layers model geometries as points.
+Point and Point cloud layers model geometries as points.

-For more details regarding 3D objects and point scene layer, see [Geometry](../docs/1.7/geometry.cmn.md).
 For more details regarding Integrated Mesh and 3D objects in 1.7, see the [geometryDefinition](../docs/1.7/geometryDefinition.cmn.md).

 For more details regarding point cloud scene layer, see [defaultGeometryShema](../docs/2.0/defaultGeometrySchema.pcsl.md).